SPINAL HEMATOMA

 - Pain Relief: Removal of the hematoma and decompression of neural structures can alleviate back pain and radicular symptoms.

-- Prevention of Complications: Surgical intervention can prevent or minimize the risk of long-term complications such as paralysis, bowel or bladder dysfunction, or permanent neurological deficits.
+- Prevention of Complications: Surgical intervention can prevent or minimize the risk of long-term complications.
+Complications include paralysis, bowel or bladder dysfunction, or permanent neurological deficits.

 Recovery Period:

-The recovery period following surgical treatment for spinal hematoma varies depending on the individual patient, the extent of the surgery, and the severity of neurological deficits.
-Generally, patients may experience gradual improvement in symptoms over several weeks to months following surgery, with ongoing rehabilitation and physical therapy to optimize recovery.
+The recovery period following surgical treatment for spinal hematoma varies depending on the individual patient.
+It also includes the extent of the surgery and the severity of neurological deficits.
+Generally, patients may experience gradual improvement in symptoms over several weeks to months following surgery.
+Physical therapy will optimize recovery.

 Rehabilitation plays a crucial role in the recovery process for patients undergoing surgical treatment for spinal hematoma.
 Consequently, physical therapy, occupational therapy, and other rehabilitative interventions are aimed at improving strength, mobility, flexibility, and functional independence.
-Thus, the rehabilitation program is tailored to the individual patient’s needs and may involve exercises, gait training, assistive devices, and adaptive strategies to maximize recovery and quality of life
+Thus, the doctors devise a rehabilitation program tailored to the individual patient’s needs.
+The program may involve exercises, gait training, assistive devices, and adaptive strategies to maximize recovery and quality of life.

 Reasons to Choose The Southwest Scoliosis and Spine Institute